 by Anisha Srivastava, Head of Editorial, Excuse My Accent

 The stories of military veterans are tremendously diverse.
 They come from all walks of life and diverse backgrounds, but share a strong common desire; to serve the country they call home.
 Their individual motivations for choosing to serve, experiences while serving, and re-adjustment to civilian life cannot be captured in a single narrative.
-Today, on Veterans Day, we seek to bring awareness to a particular group of veterans whose experiences are seldom shared; deported veterans.

 These veterans enlisted while non-citizens, but as permanent residents with green cards, who, after serving, were deported from America.

 When enlisting, non-citizens are promised an expedited path to citizenship but this process has little oversight and there is very little guidance on the steps that must be taken.
 As a result, there is confusion on what exactly the official process is for obtaining citizenship.
 Some veterans, when taking the military oath “swearing allegiance to the Constitution and promising to defend it against all foreign and domestic enemies” understandably believe they have become citizens.
 Even with the promise of an expedited path to citizenship, many veterans complete their service but remain non-citizens, vulnerable to the harsh immigration laws in this country.

 Even with the promise of an expedited path to citizenship, many veterans complete their service but remain non-citizens, vulnerable to the harsh immigration laws in this country.